-Submit PA Corporate Tax Reports (RCT-101) and payments to PA Department of Revenue, Bureau of Corporation Taxes, PO Box 280427, Harrisburg, PA 17128-0427.
-If the total taxes you must pay as a result of filing this report are less than \$20,000, make your check payable to the PA Dept. of Revenue and use the preaddressed label contained in the Instruction Booklet to mail the tax report.
-If the total taxes you must pay are \$20,000 or more, you must pay using an Electronic Funds Transfer (EFT) Method.
-(See next section.)
+PA DEPT OF REVENUE NO PAYMENT, NO REFUND PO BOX 280708 HARRISBURG PA 17128-0708 If the total taxes owed are less than \$10,000, make check payable to the PA Dept. of Revenue and use the preaddressed label contained in the instruction booklet to mail the tax report.
+If the total taxes owed are \$10,000 or more, you must pay electronically.

-EFT PAYMENT REQUIREMENT
+ELECTRONIC PAYMENT REQUIREMENT

-The PA Departments of Treasury and Revenue have implemented a program that enables taxpayers to pay certain taxes through Electronic Funds Transfer (EFT).
-Payments of \$20,000 or more must be remitted by Electronic Funds Transfer (EFT).
-Failure to make a payment by an approved method may result in the imposition of a 3 percent penalty of the tax due, up to \$500.00.
+The PA Departments of Treasury and Revenue have implemented programs that enable taxpayers to pay certain taxes electronically.
+Payments of \$10,000 or more must be remitted electronically.
+Failure to make a payment by an approved method may result in the imposition of a 3 percent penalty of the tax due, up to \$500.